FelixSelter/JEnv-for-Windows/README.md

 ## Installation

- 1. Download the jenv.bat file You can inspect it with rightmouse edit
+ 1. Download the jenv.bat file.
+You can inspect it with rightmouse edit to see if its malicious

- 2. Put it into a folder which is in your path so it can be called by
+ 2. Put it into a folder which is in your path so it can be called by the command line.

-   3. the command line Now remove all except of one Java-Locations from
- 4.   your paths.
-The script will edit the user enviroment variables and
+ 3. Now remove all except of one Java-Locations from your paths.
+The script will edit the user enviroment variables and only works if there is a version of java added.

-   5. only works if there is a version of java added.
-Also it requires the
+ 4. Also it requires the same Java enviroment as JAVA_HOME.

-   6. same java version set as JAVA_HOME Now you can add your different
+ 5. Now you can add your different java versions and swap between them.

-   7. java versions and swap between them No need to fear that your path
+ 6. No need to fear that your path gets deletet.
-   8. gets deletet.
 No setx was used

-   9. I hope I could help you.
+ 7. I hope I could help you.
 Else open an issue